jquery/learn.jquery.com/page/javascript-101/arrays.md

 Except when using `for`/`in` loops:

 ```
-// For loops and arrays - alternate method
+// For loops and arrays - alternate method.

 var myArray = [ "hello", "world", "!" ];